 Haru no niwa (Spring Garden) by Shibasaki Tomoka

 The garden of the title belongs to a blue (mizuiro) house, now 50 years old, located in Tokyo’s Setagaya Ward.
 The character first assumed by the reader to be the narrator, a divorced man in his thirties from Osaka named Tarō, moved into an apartment house adjacent to the house three years before, following his divorce.
 The apartment house is 31 years old and scheduled to be torn down as soon as the contracts of all the current tenants expire, meaning that Tarō’s tenancy has one year to go.
 The reader is told of the (non-romantic) relationship Tarō develops with another tenant close to his own age, a manga artist named Nishi, who has herself moved into the apartment house because of a long-standing infatuation with the blue house, which had been featured in a collection of photographs Nishi saw when she was a high school student, some 20 years before.
-That collection (titled Spring Garden) depicted a fashionable young couple showing off their carefree lifestyle in the spacious house, becoming for Nishi -- who grew up in Nagoya -- an ideal image of life in Tokyo.
+That collection (also titled Haru no niwa) depicted a fashionable young couple showing off their carefree lifestyle in the spacious house, becoming for Nishi -- who grew up in Nagoya -- an ideal image of life in Tokyo.

 Nishi has since learned more about the couple in the photographs -- including that they subsequently divorced and went their separate ways -- and now, multiple owners later, she makes the acquaintance of the family that has just moved in (the Morios, a couple with two children).
 Although this connection provides Nishi with access to the interior of the house, one room remains stubbornly out of bounds: a bathroom surfaced with yellow-green tiles.
 Nishi therefore enlists Taro’s aid in implementing a ruse that will enable her to see the bathroom (he is supposed to spill a drink on her after they have both been invited to dinner by Mrs. Morio).
 Although a more dramatic incident intervenes involving Nishi’s getting severely cut after getting bumped from behind by the Morios’ son, the outcome is the same, and Nishi is finally able to see the tiled bathroom.
 The story draws to an end -- nearly a year after it opened -- with the Morios being transferred, Nishi moving away to live with her mother in Chiba, and only Tarō and one other tenant still left in the building.

 At this point, the narrative point of view shifts abruptly to that of Tarō’s older sister, who is the only character to address the reader as “I” and must therefore be counted the story’s true narrator.
 The sister, who lives in Nagoya, notifies the reader that she has found a child’s tooth under the cushion of a sofa that the Morios had left with Tarō and that Tarō has apparently shipped to her in Nagoya.
 She explains that about six hours after she took the tooth outside to dispose of it in the traditional manner by either tossing it into the air or burying it, Tarō secretly entered the garden of the blue house in Tokyo with a small grinding bowl and pestle.
 After his father’s death, Tarō had used these implements to reduce some of his father’s post-cremation bones to ashes for scattering, and the reader has previously been told that grooves of the bowl retain traces of the ashes.
-Tarō is said to have buried the implements in a hole he digs in the same location the young man in the Spring Garden photograph collection had been shown digging a hole.
+Tarō is said to have buried the implements in a hole he digs in the same location the young man in the Haru no niwa photograph collection had been shown digging a hole.
 (To his chagrin, the suspicious Tarō only finds a some egg-shaped rocks there.)
 Tarō is then reported to have entered the now-empty blue house through a defective second-floor sliding door, to have fallen asleep on the floor, and to have awoken the next morning to the sound of voices downstairs.
 Tarō at first takes these voices to be those of police interrogating a woman about a body that has been found in the house’s backyard, and he quietly descends the stairs to investigate.
 He soon learns that the voices are those of actors being videotaped for a TV crime show and, receiving a covert signal from the show’s actress, he retreats upstairs and, retracing his path of the night before, returns to his apartment.
 This is where the narration ends.

 The sudden narrative twist at the end of the story creates a number of problems that are not fully resolved.
 This is primarily because no narrator-as-character could ever have such complete access to another character’s inner life and sensibilities such as Tarō’s sister seems to enjoy (this point of disjunction is first apparent in the way Nishi is portrayed -- ostensibly by Tarō, relying on his conversations with Nishi -- and thus operates at a second remove when Tarō’s sister is revealed to be the actual narrator).
 If this is a metafictional ploy on the part of the author, its purpose remains unclear.
 Yet the introduction of a problematic narrative frame surely reflects a deliberate strategy on Shibasaki’s part, one that questions the nature of the relationship between specific places and the formation of human memories over time.
 It is a paradoxical relationship that evolves out of both personal experience and a shared social existence, further complicated by the vagaries of individual recollection (Tarō and his sister, for example, who grew up together, do not and cannot remember their shared past in the same way).
 Shibasaki attempts to bridge the gap between place and memory first through a style that impressively captures the sensibilities of each of the major characters.
 She then draws them together by a mostly convincing web of synchronicity (the word itself appears in the story) and overlapping imagery.
 This latter aspect involves people, places, and objects from the past -- things like overlaid waterways in urbanized Tokyo, unexploded World War Two bombshells, mysterious objects buried in people’s backyards, the tooth discovered by Tarō’s sister, and the bony remnants in the grinding bowl -- that return to stake a claim on the present and become part of a continuous process to which all individuals are fated to contribute.
-Images of both Nishi and the young woman photographed in Spring Garden are explicitly superimposed on the face of the actress at the end of the story; household objects reappear in altered settings (as do the characters and the title Spring Garden itself); and reconstruction is forever altering the urban landscape of Tokyo.
+Images of both Nishi and the young woman photographed in Haru no niwa are explicitly superimposed on the face of the actress at the end of the story; household objects reappear in altered settings (as do the characters and, of course, the title itself); and reconstruction is forever altering the urban landscape of Tokyo.
 The fact that Tarō’s sister lives in a Nagoya danchi like the one in which Nishi grew up is also suggestive.
-The continual burying, unearthing, and reburying of personal and communal memories is clearly at the heart of the story’s meaning.
+The continual burying, unearthing, and reburying of personal and communal memories is at the heart of the story’s meaning.

 If the ending of the story -- based as it is on a certain amount of narrative sleight-of-hand and an unlikely set of coincidences -- ultimately makes the pattern of convergence seem just a little too pat, Shibasaki’s ability to portray human memory as the result of a process anchored in the experience of place is extraordinary.
 The members of the selection committee who supported Shibasaki seem to have come to the same conclusion.
 Positive evaluations were offered by Takagi Nobuko, Miyamoto Teru, Yamada Eimi, Kawakami Hiroko, and Horie Toshiyuki, with acceptance also voiced by Ogawa Yōko and Shimada Masahiko (these two stated that other stories were their first choice).
-Okuizumi Hikaru was more reserved in his opinion (saying that he could appreciate Shibasaki’s talent while not quite being able to enjoy her story), and Murakami Ryū pronouncing his distaste for all three final contenders in the voting.
-The deliberations this time seem to have dragged on somewhat because committee members were split in their opinions.
+Okuizumi Hikaru was more reserved in his praise (saying that he could appreciate Shibasaki’s talent while not quite being able to enjoy her story), and Murakami Ryū pronounced his distaste for all three final contenders in the voting.
+The deliberations this time seem to have dragged on somewhat because committee members remained split in their opinions.
 In his written comments, Okuizumi described the usual process by which the committee members cast their votes: either for a story (a circle), against it (an x), or noncommittal (a triangle), with favorable votes counted as one point, noncommittal votes worth half a point, and negative votes as zero.
 Given the number of members (nine), in principle it takes a total of five votes to win, and in this case that number was not easily achieved.
 Murakami wrote that since it would be unthinkable for there to be three winners, most of the time was actually spent discussing the technical issue of how many winners -- and which ones -- would be appropriate.
 The result of this process was the choice of Shibasaki as sole winner (influenced possibly by the fact that she has been a candidate three times before and this story was seen to mark a culmination of sorts).
-These post-selection comments provide an interesting backstage glimpse of the selection process, which at least appears to have resulted in the choice of a suitable winner.
+These post-selection comments provide an interesting backstage glimpse of the selection process, which at any rate appears to have resulted in the choice of a suitable winner.

 Kyūnen-mae no inori (Nine Years and a Prayer) by Ono Masatsugu